uvdesk/api-bundle/README.md

 License
 --------------

-The API Bundle and libraries included within the bundle are released under the MIT or BSD license.
+The API Bundle and libraries included within the bundle are released under released under the [OSL-3.0 license][7]

 [1]: https://www.uvdesk.com/
 [2]: https://symfony.com/